 The project design document submitted by the client and additional background documents related to the project design and baseline were reviewed.
 The project design document underwent several revisions addressing changes to the baseline and monitoring methodology requested by the CDM Executive Board and clarification requests issued by TÜV SÜD.
-The audit team has been provided with a draft PDD in June 2005.
-The final PDD version submitted in October 2005 serves as the basis for the assessment presented herewith.
+The audit team has been provided with the first PDD-version in October 2005.
+The final updated PDD version 2 submitted in February 2006 serves as the basis for the assessment presented herewith.